azappella/did-methods/sidetrees/explainer.md

 3. Hash the Sidetree Asset object and embed it in a Merkle Tree with other Sidetree Asset operations.
 4. Create a transaction on the blockchain with the Merkle root embedded within it and mark the transaction to indicate it contains a Sidetree.
 5. Store the Merkle tree source and all Asset objects in the decentralized storage system.
-6. OPTIONAL: You may choose to include a `recovery` property in the DID Document, the value of which is a hash of a recovery secret.
+6. OPTIONAL: You may choose to include a `recovery` property in the DID Document, the value of which is an array of recovery descriptor objects.

 ```javascript
 [